-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.5 Action: Encouraging and Supporting Multilingual Learners in the Classroom Need: Supporting ELD standards and language acquisition in general education classrooms.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.5 Action: Encouraging and Supporting Multilingual Learners in the Classroom Need: While the action outlined support our English Learners (EL), who are not achieving the same level of success in ELA, Math and academics as their peers.
+Therefore, targeted actions are necessary to enhance their opportunities to access academic success.
+Improving access to college-preparatory classes will specifically help elevate their academic profiles and open more doors for their future success.
 Scope: Limited to Unduplicated Student Group(s) Implementing ELD standards and language acquisition supports across all classrooms ensures that all ELLs, regardless of their specific school or classroom, receive a consistent level of support.
 This uniformity is vital for maintaining high educational standards across the LEA or school and for meeting state and federal educational requirements for ELLs.
 LEA-wide implementation guarantees that all ELLs have equal access to language support services, eliminating disparities that might arise if only certain schools or classrooms offer these enhancements.
 This approach aligns with equity goals by providing all ELLs with the necessary tools to succeed academically.
 Training teachers LEA-wide or across the entire school in ELD strategies and language acquisition techniques is more efficient and fosters a collaborative environment among educators.
-This widespread professional development ensures that all teachers are equipped with the skills to support language learners, enhancing the overall instructional quality.
-Metric 1.13: Percentage of English Learner students taking advanced placement classes Metric 1.14: The percentage of current EL students who progressed at least one ELPI level.
-Metric 1.15: Percentage of English Learner students reclassified to Fluent English Proficient during the school year 2.10 Action: Enhance infrastructure and support systems to empower Multi-Language Learners and Newcomers, ensuring their academic success and social integration.
-The identified need highlights the importance of providing comprehensive support systems for multi-lingual learners (MLLs) from enrollment through to graduation.
-Here's how each proposed Metric 2.7: Percent of graduates who met all the (a-g) requirements for admission to a University
+This widespread professional development ensures Metric 1.13: Percentage of English Learner students taking advanced placement classes Metric 1.14: The percentage of current EL students who progressed at least one ELPI level.
+Metric 1.15: Percentage of English Learner students reclassified to Fluent English Proficient during the school year